qmk/qmk_firmware/keyboards/fjlabs/avalon/readme.md

-# Avalon Solder PCB by FJLaboratories
+# Avalon PCB by FJLaboratories

-The following is the QMK Firmware for the Avalon Solder PCB for Trailblazer Keyboards.
+The following is the QMK Firmware for the Avalon PCB, both Solder and Hotswap, for Trailblazer Keyboards.
 * Keyboard Maintainer: FJLaboratories
 * Hardware Supported: Avalon